ajjetet/js-ecommerce/README.md

 # js-ecommerce (nodejs)
+express
+plain js
-a simple Node.js ecommerce website where products are displayed, you can add them to a shopping cart, and view the checkout section.
+a simple node.js ecommerce app where products are displayed, you can add them to a shopping cart, and view the checkout section.

-# website link
+# website sample link
 https://e-commerce.limbuajjet.com

-# dependencies
-all dependencies are listed in package.json file